African-American history and Spanish architecture make St. Augustine the ideal girls’ getaway destination.

 Take a tour of St. Augustine Distillery set in a former ice plant from 1917.
 It is the first in the state to produce bourbon legally.
 Here you can learn about the process of making spirits and taste bourbon, gin, rum and vodka.
 Make sure to check out The Ice Plant, a cool bar upstairs known for its handcrafted cocktails and a breezy patio overlooking the city.

-Award-winning San Sebastian Winery, celebrated for their premium, sparking and dessert wines from muscadine grapes offers complimentary wine tasting tours.
+Award-winning San Sebastian Winery, celebrated for their premium, sparkling and dessert wines from muscadine grapes offers complimentary wine tasting tours.
 A great way to round up the afternoon is by learning how to make chocolate during a Whetstone Chocolate Factory tasting tour.

 You may not find any “magic water” at the Ponce de Léon’s Fountain of Youth Archaeological Park, but it’s a good place to indulge in some history and nature.
 Stroll through the lush 15-acre park among majestic peacocks and stop at the open-air exhibits featuring Timucua civilization and the Spanish conquests.